Quarantine: Case of Kaci Hickox' return to US, 2014 (Ebola)

-COVID-19 pandemic, 2020–present
+COVID-19 pandemic, 2020–2023

 During the COVID-19 pandemic, multiple governmental actors enacted quarantines in an effort to curb the rapid spread of the virus.
 Quarantine-like restrictions on movement included curfews and restrictions variously described as stay-at-home orders, shelter-in-place orders, shutdowns or lockdowns.

 On 26 March 2020, 1.7 billion people worldwide were under some form of lockdown, which increased to 2.6 billion people two days later—around a third of the world's population.

 Hubei

 In Hubei, the origin of the epidemic, a cordon sanitaire was imposed on Wuhan and other major cities in China, affecting around 500 million people, which is unprecedented in scale in human history, to limit the rate of spread of the disease.
 The 'lockdown' of Wuhan, and subsequently a wider-scale 'lockdown' throughout Hubei province, began on 23 January 2020.
 At this stage, the spread of the virus in mainland China was running at approximately 50% growth in cases per day.
 On 8 February, the daily rate of spread fell below 10%.
-For figures, see COVID-19 pandemic in Mainland China.